By Kevin Courtney, Esq. | Former USMC Judge Advocate | California Attorney

 At the most basic level, CRSC is for retired service members.

-A person usually needs all the following:
+A person usually needs all of the following:

 • retired status